butla/mountepy/README.rst

 Also, the app needs to know on what port to run, so we also pass it as an environment variable. ``{port}`` is a special value for Mountepy.
-It will be filled with the application's port, whether it's passed during object costruction or automatically selected from free ports.
+It will be filled with the application's port, whether it's passed during object construction or automatically selected from free ports.

 .. code-block:: python